UtrechtUniversity/anonymize-ddp/ReadMe.md

 ### Clone repository

-To clone this repository, you'll need *Git installed* on your computer.
-When Git is installed, run the following code in the command line:
+Run the following code in the command line:

 ```
 # Clone this repository